Cartan structure equations and Levi-Civita connection in noncommutative geometry: Hopf algebras, braidings and representations

 \section{Hopf algebras, braidings and representations}

-We work in the category of $\Bbbk$-modules, with $\Bbbk$ a fixed commutative field of charachteristic $\not=2$ or the ring of formal power series in a variable $\hbar$ over such field; much of what follows holds for a commutative unital ring.
+We work in the category of $\Bbbk$-modules, with $\Bbbk$ a fixed field of characteristic zero or the ring of formal power series in a variable $\hbar$ over such field; much of what follows holds for a commutative unital ring.
 The tensor product over $\Bbbk$ is denoted $\otimes$.
 Algebras over $\Bbbk$ are assumed associative and unital.
 Hopf algebras are assumed with invertible antipode.

-In Section \ref{SCMC} we study right (left) $\Bbbk$-linear maps and $A$-linear maps, hence introducing biclosed (left and right closed) monoidal categories and, when the Hopf algebra $H$ is triangular, braided biclosed monoidal categories.
+In Section \ref{SCMC} we study right (left) $\Bbbk$-linear maps and $A$-linear maps between $H$-modules and between $H$-equivariant $A$-bimodules, hence introducing biclosed (left and right closed) monoidal categories and, when the Hopf algebra $H$ is triangular, symmetric biclosed monoidal categories.
 In Section \ref{fgp} we continue the study of right (left) $A$-linear maps considering, for an arbitrary Hopf algebra $H$, the case of a finitely generated and projective $A$-module, this is the same as a rigid module.
-In Section \ref{sect:ribbon} we study rigid $H$-modules with $H$ triangular, thus obtaining a ribbon category of relative $H$-modules $A$-bimodules.
-The last section is devoted to the two examples of the category of bicovariant bimodules of a cotriangular Hopf algebra and of that of noncommutative vector bundles obtained via Drinfeld twist deformation.
+In Section \ref{sect:ribbon} we study these rigid $H$-equivariant $A$-bimodules when $H$ is triangular, the corresponding category is an example of a compact closed category and hence of a ribbon category.
+Most of these results are covered (albeit sometimes implicitly) either in the literature on quantum groups (see e.g. \cite{Kassel,Ma95}) or in the related one on tensor categories (see e.g. \cite{EGNO}).
+We here set the notation (following \cite{AS, BSS1, BSS2}) and present the main results that will be used for the later sections, spelling out in particular the properties of $\Bbbk$-linear and of right (left) $A$-linear maps transforming under different left $H$-adjoint actions.
+A last section is devoted to the example of the category of bicovariant bimodules of a cotriangular Hopf algebra and to that of noncommutative vector bundles obtained via Drinfeld twist deformation.